By Dr. Kristin Drexler

 About the Author

-Kristin has conducted numerous community surveys in Belize regarding agroforestry, conservation and sustainable agriculture.
-Until she became a full-time instructor with APU in 2009, she was an environmental scientist in New Mexico, conducting field biology surveys and environmental impact analyses.
-Drexler founded the Belize Field School Program at NMSU, coordinating short courses in Belize in wildlife, agroforestry, marine ecology, and documentary film (2006-2014) and produced an award-winning short film, “Yochi” in 2017 about youth conservation and action against poaching and illegal wildlife trade.
-In the late 1990s, she served as a Peace Corps volunteer in Belize.
-She co-founded and serves on the board of directors of Full Basket Belize, a U.S. nonprofit that provides high school scholarships and community grants in Belize.
-Kristin serves as a faculty advisor for the university’s wSTEM and AWIS chapters.
-She also founded the “Science Talks with Dr. Drexler and Friends” lesson series for primary school (2020-21).
+Until she became a full-time instructor with the University in 2009, Ms. Drexler was an Environmental Scientist in New Mexico, conducting field biology surveys and environmental impact analyses.
+Drexler founded the Belize Field School Program at NMSU, coordinating short courses in Belize in wildlife, agroforestry, marine ecology, and documentary film (2006-2014).
+Most recently, Drexler produced an award-winning short film, “Yochi,” a story about youth conservation and action against poaching and illegal wildlife trade.
+In the late 1990s, Drexler served as a Peace Corps Volunteer in Belize.
+She serves on the board of directors of Full Basket Belize, a U.S. nonprofit that provides high school scholarships and community grants in Belize.
+She also regularly volunteers for the Mesilla Valley Film Society in Las Cruces, New Mexico.